Pest Control Cost in Dallas, TX (2026 Local Pricing)

 Mosquitoes ($150 to $375)

 Dallas has significant mosquito pressure from April through October.
 Standing water after spring thunderstorms, neighborhood drainage issues, and the Trinity River floodplain create extensive breeding habitat.
 Dallas County has an active mosquito surveillance program due to West Nile virus cases.
 Monthly mosquito barrier sprays ($50 to $85/month) are popular for yard protection during peak season.
 See our mosquito treatment cost guide.
+For a month-by-month breakdown of the Dallas mosquito season and neighborhood hotspots, see our Dallas mosquito season guide.

 Scorpions